Substra/substra/docs/local_install_skaffold.md

 127.0.0.1 substra-frontend.node-1.com substra-frontend.node-2.com
 ```

-You can now head to <http://substra-frontend.node-1.com:3000/> or <http://substra-frontend.node-2.com:3000/> and start to play with Substra!
+You can now head to <http://substra-frontend.node-2.com:3000/> and start to play with Substra!

 ### Stop Substra